 Tim has also worked on building sites, as a pub manager and as a cleaner – jobs which are as valuable to his experience as jobs in social care.

-Tim works for New Prospects Association in North Tyneside, because he wanted to find out (after a lot of training, consulting and advocating) whether it was harder to actually make things happen than tell people how to do it.
+Tim works for New Prospects Association in North Tyneside, because he wanted to find out whether it was harder to actually make things happen than tell people how to do it.
 It is.

 Tim is a qualified social worker, but puts more store in the fact that he was once described by Jack Pearpoint (admittedly in an off the cuff comment) as ‘a remarkably gifted leader’.